j-f-d/hass-esi-thermostat/README.md

 $ ln -s hass-esi-thermostat/custom_components/esi_thermostat /workspaces/hass-core/config/config/custom_components/esi_thermostat
 ```

-Using a symbolic link, as above, enables me to easily pull updates into a docker hass-core container for testing branches in advance of release.
+Using a symbolic link, as above, facilitates easily pulling updates into a docker container running hass-core, e.g. for testing branches in advance of release or for submitting a pull request.

 Restart Home Assistant to load the integration.

 ### Adding and Configuring the ESI Thermostat Integration

-After downloading, like other integrations, this integration must be configured in HASS.
+After downloading, as for other integrations, this integration must be added and configured.

 1. In Home Assistant, navigate to **Settings** > **Devices and services** > **Add Integration**
 2. Search for **ESI Thermostat (JFD)**